ruby-cube/rue/packages/signals/README.md

 | `$set(signal, value)` | e.g. `myRef.value = value` |
 | `$mutate(signal, mutator)` | e.g. `myRef.value.push(item); triggerRef(myRef);` |

 Note: Rue Signals does not recommend replacing Vue’s template refs with signals.
 In fact, it’s helpful to have a distinction between reactive state and a reactive container for DOM and component nodes.

-<p align="right"><a href="#table-of-contents">[toc]</a></p>

-## Tips

-This library makes heavy use of the dollar sign in variable names.
-You may want to configure your IDE to include the dollar sign in word selections.
-How to in VSCode.
+See [Reactive Props and Template Refs](#reactive-props-and-template-refs).

 <p align="right"><a href="#table-of-contents">[toc]</a></p>